IAmJonoBo/IssueSuite/docs/index_mapping_design.md

 ## Purpose

-Maintain a durable mapping from `external_id` (spec slug / numeric ID) to GitHub issue number (int) to preserve continuity when titles change and to accelerate lookups.
+Maintain a durable mapping from `external_id` (spec slug) to GitHub issue number (int) to preserve continuity when titles change and to accelerate lookups.

 ## File Path